emyrael/AIXelar/aixelar_kb/industries.md

 # Industries
-# Industries AIXelar Serves
+# Industries Xelar Serves

-AIXelar specializes in delivering automation and AI solutions for small and mid-sized companies.
+Xelar specializes in delivering automation and AI solutions for small and mid-sized companies.
 Here are the primary industries we support:

 ---